rmdth/auto-claim-mudae-self-bot/README.md

 - Adjust to different restart claims.
 Currently I dont know how does the 120 minute claim works to make it.
 - Automate the sphere stuff

-## Known Issues

-- I don't participate in big servers, so:
-  - You can't really be sure if you claimed kakera.
-  - When claiming $dk it may think it claimed it since the verification looks if the content contains "$dk" and doesn't have (not) "!"

-## Notes

-- I don't really use github.
-I'm a new programmer who wants to be a great one so any criticism is welcome.
-- This project was heavily inspired by this deprecated [one](https://github.com/vivinano/MudaeAutoBot).
-- Tested in private servers with a few players.
-- You need to have rt unlocked.
-- $togglerolls must be disabled and $togglebutton enabled

 ## Installation

 1. **Clone the repo**: